 What Do Special Education Teachers Do?

-Did you know that approximately 1 in 6 children in the United States has a developmental disability?
-For millions of students, special education teachers serve as educators, advocates, and champions for inclusion.
+Across the United States, millions of children rely on special education services to thrive in school and beyond.
+For these students, special education teachers serve as educators, advocates, and champions for inclusion.
 These dedicated professionals provide the support necessary for students with disabilities to meet academic, social, emotional, and behavioral goals.

 Over the past 50 years, special education has evolved significantly, with a shift toward inclusion and individualized learning.
 Today, students with disabilities are increasingly integrated into general education classrooms, receiving personalized instruction through Individualized Education Programs (IEPs).
 These programs outline goals, accommodations, and services needed to help students succeed.
 Additionally, great strides have been made in integrating assistive technology, expanding early intervention services, and increasing the emphasis on parental involvement.